 A few years ago, Rackham Graduate School at the University of Michigan started using social walls to celebrate Signing Day.

-“Beyond the celebratory confetti, the campaign demonstrates two key values of how Rackham serves its students: We support the diversity of Rackham graduate students’ backgrounds and experiences.
-And we want to create a sense of connection and continuity among the new cohort, current students, and alumni.”Rackham Graduate School, University of Michigan
+Rackham has shared with us that, “beyond the celebratory confetti, the campaign demonstrates two key values of how Rackham serves its students: We support the diversity of Rackham graduate students’ backgrounds and experiences.
+And we want to create a sense of connection and continuity among the new cohort, current students, and alumni.”

 Check out our showcase interview to learn more about #IChoseUMich and how the university welcomes new students in style.

 Back to school and Freshers Week

 Here you can see the University of Toronto Student Life Programs & Services account sharing the link to the student life app on the social wall.
 The app helps new students find their way on their new campus.

-These social walls support the fundraising efforts by providing a hub for visual materials, support messages and donation appeals throughout the fundraising process.
+Many universities use social walls for fundraising campaigns to raise money for scholarships, athletics teams, departments, repair funds, student unions, etc. The social walls support the fundraising efforts by providing a hub for visual materials, support messages and donation appeals throughout the fundraising process.

 For example, La Salle University in Philadelphia used a social wall during ExplorersGive Day of Giving in 2019.
 The wall was embedded on a microsite along with more information and a countdown timer for the fundraising event.

+Social walls aren’t just for active students.
+They’re also a fantastic way of keeping in touch with alumni whose connection to their alma mater is strong.
 A social wall helps the university keep alumni in the loop, but it also allows former students to share their own stories and where they are in their lives right now.